flimfit/FLIMfit/README.md

 Compling and running FLIMfit
 ------------------------------------------

-This software has been extensively tested on Windows 7 with Matlab 2013b using Visual Studio 2012, It has been shown to compile under MacOS X with both XCode 4 and Honebrew GCC4.7 and under Linux with GCC 4.7.
+This software has been extensively tested on Windows 7 with Matlab 2014b using Visual Studio 2012, It has been shown to compile under MacOS X with both XCode 4 and Homebrew GCC4.7 and under Linux with GCC 4.7.

 If you wish to compile the package from source please follow these instructions which assume a Windows platform.